Connecticut is fortunate to have over 180 public lakes and ponds

 through the ice or just want to relax on a warm summerís day fishing for bluegills, Connecticut anglers are provided with great opportunities to catch a wide variety of fish throughout the year.
 Getting a license is easy and convenient right from the comfort of your own computer via our Online Sportsmen Licensing

-Trout Fishing-Opening Day is the third Saturday of April and for most waters closes on the last day of February.
+Trout Fishing - Opening Day is the second Saturday of April and for most waters closes on the last day of February.

 Trout Stocking Maps